francis-collab/alu-shell/basics/README.md

 #!/bin/bash : acts as a shell
-ln -s /bin/ls __ls__ : creates a symbolic link to /bin/ls, named _ls_.
-The symbolic link should be created in the current working directory.
+cp -u *.html ../ : copies all HTML files from the current working directory to the parent directory, only if they are newer or do not already exist in the parent directory.